tonethar/IGME-330-Master/notes/intro-typescript.md

 // only used at compile time
 // used like any other built-in type interface Car {
-  make:string, // required
+  make: string, // required
-  model:string, // required
+  model: string, // required
-  cylinders?:number, // optional
-  equipment?: string[], // optional
+  cylinders?: number, // optional equipment?: string[], // optional
   [key:string]: any // and ANY other property is allowed }

-let car1:Car = {make:"Ford", model:"Bronco", cylinders:8, coolness: 11};
+let car1: Car = {make:"Ford", model:"Bronco", cylinders:8, coolness: 11};
-//let car2:Car = {make:"Chevy"}; // ERROR
+//let car2: Car = {make:"Chevy"}; // ERROR

 // V. Enumerations